Naamio/malline/docs/builtins.md

 ```

 You may use `and`, `or` and `not` multiple times together. `not` has
-higest prescidence followed by `and`.
+highest precedence followed by `and`.
 For example:

 ```
     {% if one or two and three %}